chris-relational/vllm/NOTES.md

 # TL; DR
 I log here my reading conprehension notes and tasks regarding the repository.
+I add things not ment to get uploaded to the repo in `var` directory.
-The `var` directory is contained in `.gitignore` so it does not mix with the repo code.
+This is contained in `.gitignore` so it does not mix with the repo code.

 # `docker/Dockerfile.arm`